Getting help with your monthly payments

 For free debt advice in your home, check your postcode at capuk.org then call 0800 328 0006.

-We report all late or missed payments, and they will show on your credit file.
-This may impact your credit score, making it more difficult or expensive for you to get credit in the future.
+Any late or missed payments will show on your credit file.
+This may impact your credit score and make it more difficult or expensive for you to get credit in the future.

-A DCA is a company that collects outstanding balances on behalf of another company.
+A Debt Collection Agency (DCA) is a company that collects outstanding balances on behalf of another company.
+We may send your account to one if you’ve missed several consecutive payments and:

 Did you find this page useful?